marie-phu-qui/Lord-of-the-News/README.md

 ## We want more - can we do more ? :
 - We enjoy Lord of the ring so much and our AI is such a talented writter - the whole web should be such a pleasure to read.
-Say no more - we intend to be building a Chrome extension to transpile every bit of english sentence to this enjoyable adventure.
+  - Say no more - we intend to be building a Chrome extension to transpile every bit of english sentence to this enjoyable adventure.

 - Elvish is great - Tolkien is also the whole building of another language, talent, greatness...
 I want to see elvish on my screen and I want it as Tolkien would have done it.
 Lord of the News can you do it ?
-We sure can try to bring it to you.
+  - We sure can try to bring it to you.
 We will be stretching our AI to detect foreign language (not english) on your page to be of elvishish beauty.

 ## Planning
 # Team
 - Expectations
-- Work Styles
+- Work Styles :
+  Nat : home codeur
+  Kyoko & Marie : 9am - 8pm codeurs
+  We will split research in teams of ones.
+We acknoledge that we are more efficient are a fluid team with pairing opportunities on harder to tackle challenges.
-- Personalities
+- Personalities snippet
 - Declarations
+  Remember to ask for help before the problem becomes painful.
+Don't stay stuck.
+Take breaks.
+Keep it entertaining.
+Learn the tech.

 # Team Focus
 - Project Owner : Marie